EDUCBA Logo

 Introduction to VLOOKUP Formula in Excel

 Using Vlookup along with IF Function in Excel is used to get conditional results on the basis of compared values.
-When we use the IF function with Vlookup, then the IF statement compares the result obtained from the vlookup statement with the selected value.
+When we use the IF function with Vlookup, the IF statement compares the result obtained from the vlookup statement with the selected value.
 An easy way to apply Vlookup with IF is to apply the Vlookup function with the complete range and then use this syntax with IF Statement.
 We can have any statement or output if the value obtained from vlookup comes TRUE or FALSE.
 And always quote the final statement, which we want in inverted commas.

 Syntax